- Examples of malware

 Note: This article has affiliate links.

 Do you own a computer or a mobile phone?
-If you use your devices to access the internet, they are vulnerable to malware infection.
-One way you can protect them is to use an anti-malware product such as NordVPN’s CyberSec, McAfee, or Norton, some of the best malware protection software for iPhones, Android phones, and PCs.
+If you use your devices to access the internet, they are vulnerable to malware infections.
+One way you can protect them is to use an antimalware product such as NordVPN’s CyberSec, McAfee, or Norton antivirus, some of the best malware protection applications for iPhones, Android phones, and PCs.

 A malware, or malicious software, is a software application developed to intentionally hurt computing systems, such as a computer, mobile phone, and network.
 As you will soon see, there are many ways malware can infect your devices, most of which involve tricking you into taking an action that will ease their entry into your devices.

 In recent years, malware infection has multiplied as software use has become more ubiquitous among people and institutions.
 Reliance on software for serious activities, such as banking, investing, and health data collection, has increased, so damage that malware can inflict has more deleterious consequences than before.
-You will soon see several examples of malware, most of which have been used in 2021.
+You will soon see several examples of malware.
 While the actors behind these malware attacks have become more skillful, the mode of distribution of their malware has also upgraded, from a small group of attackers to a large, sophisticated network of attackers that receive a cut from the malware developers; for example, the malware Avaddon is distributed according to the latter scheme.
-You will soon find out more about these malware.
+You will soon find out more about these malware applications.

-Although using a malware protection package such as NordVPN’s CyberSec, McAfee, or Norton might be the easiest way to prevent your devices from being infected, you will soon find that there are other methods of protection.
-You will also find out ways to know if your computer and mobile phone have been infected with malware and ways to remove the malware from your devices if infected.
+Although using a malware protection package such as NordVPN’s CyberSec, McAfee, or Norton antivirus might be the easiest way to prevent your devices from being infected, you will soon find that there are other methods of protection.
+You will also find out ways to know if your mobile phone and computer have been infected with malware and ways to remove the malware from your devices if infected.